Connections

 Authentication method session

-Both session types lifetime, absolute lifetime and persistence (if the session should be saved when the browser is closed) can be configured.
+Both session types support configuring lifetime, absolute lifetime, and persistence (whether the session survives the browser closing).

 Application registration